We're an affiliate

 Chain driven bikes don’t need exact measurements and simply due to the nature of the chain driven system, manufacturers know when a customer buys that upkeep needs to be performed every now and again, so the price tends to be lower.

 More people also want a less noisier bike and so the demand for belt driven bikes is greater.

 It all comes down to economics 101 – supply and demand.

-At the end of the day, whether you purchase a chain or a belt driven spin bike you are still going to get exactly what you want out of it – an incredible effective workout.
+At the end of the day, whether you purchase a chain or a belt driven indoor cycling bike you are still going to get exactly what you want out of it – an incredible effective workout.

-They perform the exact same task as the spin bike but it just depends if you want the feel of the outdoor bike that a chain driven bike will provide or a smoother, quieter cycle that the belt driven bike will.
+They perform the exact same task as the indoor cycling bike but it just depends if you want the feel of the outdoor bike that a chain driven bike will provide or a smoother, quieter cycle that the belt driven bike will.

 So, I hope this has provided an insight into the great chain or belt drive debate.